 The campground sits at 6,000 feet above sea level and closes in the winter (when non-professionals should not attempt Mount Baldy).
 When open, the campground provides picnic tables, fire rings, potable water, and flush toilets.
 The sites are first-come first-serve and RVs up to sixteen feet in length are permitted.
-For campers with a national forest adventure pass, the cost of a site is $14 per night plus $5 for a second vehicle.
-Without a pass, the rate is $10 per night and $3 for an additional vehicle (as of January, 2013).
-For current conditions or additional information, contact the Angeles National Forest at (626)335-1251.
+For campers with a National Forest Adventure Pass, the cost of a site is $10 per night plus $3 for a second vehicle.
+Without a pass, the rate is $14 per night and $5 for an additional vehicle (prices as of 2017).
+For current conditions or additional information, contact the Angeles National Forest at (626) 335-1251.

 To get to the campground: Take the 210 east and exit on Baseline Road (exit 52).
 Turn left at the light at the end of the ramp on to Baseline Road.
 Make the next right on to Padua Avenue.
-Drive 1.7 miles and turn right onto Mount Baldy Road (there will be a traffic light).
-Continue up Mount Baldy Road for seven miles to Mount Baldy Village (where there is a visitor center) and drive another four miles up the road to the campground on the right.
+Drive 1.7 miles and turn right onto Mount Baldy Road (which has a traffic light).
+Continue up Mount Baldy Road for seven miles to Mount Baldy Village (which has a visitor center) and drive another four miles up the road to the campground on the right.

 Campground address: 689 Mount Baldy Road, Angeles National Forest, Mount Baldy, CA 91759

-Use the map below to create your own directions to the campground:
+Use the map below to view the campground and create your own directions:

 | Devil’s Backbone|

 This 3.2-mile ridge-top trail between Baldy Notch and the summit of Mount Baldy offers incredible views of the San Gabriel Mountains.

 The Baldy Bowl – Ski Hut Trail offers a steep but scenic ascent up the south side of Mount Baldy, crossing 4.5 miles and 3900 feet to the summit.

 This 1.4-mile hike visits a multi-tier waterfall along the trail to Mount Baldy.